northeastern-rc/rc-public-documentation/docs/source/datamanagement/securityandcompliance.md

 Adhere to legal and organizational compliance standards.

 - **Understand Applicable Regulations**: GDPR, HIPAA, or other relevant laws.
-- **Follow Organizational Policies**: Adhere to your institution's specific policies.
+- **Follow Organizational Policies**: Adhere to your institution's policies.

 ## Incident Response